 The intercultural night was the peak of the project.
 I was sadly in bed with my 7th cup of tea, and I just dropped by shortly for a refill.
 It was a party where every country had a table with souvenirs, food, and snacks.
 I believe they listened to music from all the countries and had some traditional and modern dances.

 One of the final activities included reflection done in groups.
-We created a photo album, wrote a text for social media in all languages, and then translated it to English, made a video, and created a newsletter.
+We created a photo album, wrote a text for social media in all languages, translated it to English, made a video, and created a newsletter.

 During the exchange, I also spent time in a preschool in Stockholm to continue my academic research about environmental education at the preschool level.
 The quality of their curriculum is immense!
 You can read more about it here:

 At the end of the project, all participants received Youth Pass certificates for informal personal development, which confirmed the exchange.
 This certificate does not mean much to me as an adult teacher, but it is certainly valuable for teenagers.
 Additional pages of the Youth Pass also included reflections about specific 21st-century skills such as literacy, mathematical skills, communication, critical thinking, collaboration, creativity, and, last but not least, digital literacy.

 To conclude + can you reuse these intercultural activities in your classroom?